-The mission of the Communications Committee is to increase and enhance communications between NASWA and member states, bring attention to and advocate for the work being undertaken on important workforce and unemployment insurance activities and policies nationally and in the states, and leverage messaging at the state and national levels.
+Overview The Communications Committee is made up of the Communications Directors and staff from the 50 states, three territories, and District of Columbia workforce agencies.
+The Committee normally meets three times per year in-person and holds quarterly calls in between meetings.
+Mission The mission of the Communications Committee is to increase and enhance communications between NASWA and member states, bring attention to and advocate for the work being undertaken on important workforce and unemployment insurance activities and policies nationally and in the states, and leverage messaging at

-NASWA's Unemployment Insurance (UI) Subcommittee work is vitally important to the UI Committee and to the NASWA leadership.
-The Interstate Benefits (IB) Subcommittee is the overseeing body for state UI agreements, interstate benefits processes/procedures, states' voice for the federal UI programs, and states' voice for the combined wage claim program.
-The mission of the IB system is to provide methods for the exchange of information among states and Canada to support Unemployment Compensation initial claims, benefit determinations, and workforce security objectives.
+Overview The Interstate Benefits (IB) Subcommittee is the overseeing body for state Unemployment Insurance (UI) agreements, interstate benefits processes/procedures, states' voice for the federal UI programs, and states' voice for the combined wage claim program.
+The Subcommittee generally meets three times per year in person and holds quarterly calls between meetings.
+Mission The mission of the Interstate Benefits Subcommittee is to provide methods for the exchange of information among states and Canada to support unemployment compensation benefit determinations and workforce security

 Overview The Veterans Affairs Committee is made up of Jobs for Veterans State Grant coordinators and staff from the 50 states, Guam, Puerto Rico, the US Virgin Islands, and District of Columbia workforce agencies.
 The Committee normally meets three times per year in-person and holds monthly calls.
 Mission The mission of the Veterans Affairs Committee is to advise State Workforce Administrators on issues related to workforce programs for Veterans, primarily the Jobs for Veterans State Grant (JVSG) program, Wagner-Peyser Act program, and required Priority of Service for Veterans in all U.S